tubiz/voguepay-woocommerce-payment-gateway/README.md

 ## Changelog ##

+### 2.0.0 ###
+* 	New: Check if NGN is set as store currency.
+As Voguepay only process transactions in Naira
+*	Fix: Fine tuned the IPN (Instant Payment Notification).
+Immediately a payment transaction occurs a notification is sent by Voguepay to your site.
+This allows an order payment status to be updated realtime as soon as a payment transaction occurs and before a user is redirected back to the site.

 ### 1.3.0 ###
 *	New: Better support for digital product stores
 *	New: Set correct order status for orders that contains downloadable products